Designing Decision Support Systems Using Counterfactual Prediction Sets: Evaluation via Human Subject Study

-\xhdr{Regret analysis} In addition to validating the formal regret guarantees (Theorem~\ref{thm:regret}) of counterfactual successive elimination (Algorithm~\ref{alg:counterfactual-successive-elimination}), here, we aim to evaluate the competitive advantage that counterfactual rewards bring to several bandit algorithms in terms of expected regret.
-To this end, we estimate the expected regret over a horizon of $1{,}080$ time steps over $30$ different realizations of the following algorithms:\footnote{Given that we have expert predictions using all possible prediction sets for $1{,}080$ images, not including the $120$ images in the calibration set, we can run any bandit algorithm \emph{faithfully} for $1{,}080$ time steps.} a) vanilla successive elimination (SE), b) vanilla \texttt{UCB1}, c) counterfactual successive elimination (Counterfactual SE), d) counterfactual \texttt{UCB1}, e) assumption-free counterfactual successive elimination (AF Counterfactual SE), and f) assumption-free counterfactual \texttt{UCB1} (AF Counterfactual \texttt{UCB1}).
+\xhdr{Regret analysis} In addition to validating the formal regret guarantees (Theorem~\ref{thm:regret}) of counterfactual successive elimination (Counterfactual SE), here, we aim to evaluate the competitive advantage that counterfactual rewards bring to several bandit algorithms in terms of expected regret.\footnote{ The computation of the expected regret requires knowledge of $\alpha^{*}$.
+However, since we gathered expert predictions for each possible prediction set that any conformal predictor using the calibration set may construct, we could estimate the empirical success probability under each of them and find $\alpha^{*}$ by enumeration. } To this end, we estimate the expected regret over a horizon of $1{,}080$ time steps over $30$ different realizations of the following algorithms:\footnote{Given that we have expert predictions using all possible prediction sets for $1{,}080$ images, not including the $120$ images in the calibration set, we can run any bandit algorithm \emph{faithfully} for $1{,}080$ time steps.} a) vanilla successive elimination (SE), b) vanilla \texttt{UCB1}, c) counterfactual successive elimination (Counterfactual SE), d) counterfactual \texttt{UCB1}, e) assumption-free counterfactual successive elimination (AF Counterfactual SE), and f) assumption-free counterfactual \texttt{UCB1} (AF Counterfactual \texttt{UCB1}).
 The last two algorithms do not use the counterfactual monotonicity assumption but, for any sample $(x, y)$ and $\alpha \in \Acal$, they counterfactually infer that, for any $\alpha' \in \Acal$ such that $\alpha' \neq \alpha$ and $y \notin \Ccal_{\alpha'}(x)$, the expert would have failed to predict the ground truth label had she used $\Ccal_{\alpha'}$ and, for any $\alpha' \in \Acal$ such that $\Ccal_{\alpha'}(x) = \Ccal_{\alpha}(x)$, the expert would have predicted the same label had she used $\Ccal_{\alpha'}$.
-Figure~\ref{fig:regret} summarizes the results, which show that counterfactual rewards provide a clear competitive advantage compared with their vanilla counterparts.
-Moreover, the results also show that, by using the counterfactual monotonicity assumption, Counterfactual SE and Counterfactual \texttt{UCB1} are clear winners and this suggests that the assumption may (approximately) hold in practice.
+Figure~\ref{fig:regret} summarizes the results, which show that counterfactual rewards provide a clear competitive advantage with respect to their vanilla counterparts and, by using the counterfactual monotonicity assumption, Counterfactual SE and Counterfactual \texttt{UCB1} are clear winners, suggesting that the assumption may (approximately) hold.